neondatabase/website/content/docs/functions/current_timestamp.md

 ## Additional considerations

-### Time zone awareness
+### Timezone awareness

-`current_timestamp` returns a value in the time zone of the current session, which defaults to the server's time zone unless explicitly set in the session.
-This is important to note when working with timestamps across different time zones.
+`current_timestamp` returns a value in the timezone of the current session, which defaults to the server's timezone unless explicitly set in the session.
+This is important to note when working with timestamps across different timezones.

 ### Alternative functions